dhaumont/visilib/README.md

 The visibility computations are computed in an **exact** way, without making any simplification.

 The core algorithm is based on CSG operations in a 5D projective space called Pücker space.
 If you are interested in implementation details please refer to this technical [paper](https://github.com/dhaumont/visilib/blob/main/paper/paper_egsr_2005.pdf) describing the core algorithm.
-However, the library has been completely rewritten and benefits from several improvements (see [Features](https://github.com/dhaumont/visilib#Features)).
+However, since this publication the library has been completely rewritten and benefits from several improvements (see [Features](https://github.com/dhaumont/visilib#Features)).

 Visilib is written in C++, it is **cross-platform** and distributed as a **header only library**.